Professor Ali Mehmanparast PhD, MBA, CEng, CMgr

 UK

-Professor Mehmanparast is a 125th Anniversary Chair and Professor of Offshore Renewable Energy Structures, and holds an EPSRC Open Fellowship (2026–2031).
-His research focus is on fatigue design, life extension, and structural integrity assessment of offshore renewable energy infrastructure.
+Professor Ali Mehmanparast is a 125th Anniversary Chair and Professor of Offshore Renewable Energy Structures, and holds an EPSRC Open Fellowship (2026–2031).
+His research focuses on the fatigue design, life extension and structural integrity assessment of offshore renewable energy infrastructure.
+This includes the investigation of fatigue, fracture, corrosion, erosion, corrosion-fatigue interaction and other relevant degradation mechanisms, as well as residual stress engineering.
+His work combines advanced numerical modelling, experimental testing, analytical methods, statistical approaches and manufacturing technologies to improve the understanding, design and long-term structural integrity of offshore renewable energy assets.

 Qualifications